PathFOSS/DullPhone/README.md

 1. Disable all animations in Settings > Developer Options
 2. Disable USB debugging in Settings > Developer Options
 3. Add a minimal amount of apps to whitelist (limits RAM)

+## Why is the screen time showing the wrong time?

+The screen time notification is an experimental feature and provides widely inaccurate results.
+Please use with caution.

+In the future there will be attempts to improve the accuracy of screen time.

 ## Specifications